7assanQ/The-Squid-War/README.md

 ---

-# Using the sorce code instead of the exe files
+# Using the source code instead of the exe files

 - This game is written in Python, so Python should be Installed.
    Here is the link for installing Python [link to python](https://www.python.org/downloads/)